russmckendrick/records/content/albums/all-of-a-sudden-i-miss-everyone-2146324/index.md

 styles: ["Post Rock", "Ambient"]
 ---

-All of a Sudden I Miss Everyone is the fifth studio album from American post-rock band Explosions in the Sky.
-It was released February 20, 2007.
+All of a Sudden I Miss Everyone is the fifth studio album by American post-rock band Explosions in the Sky, released on February 20, 2007.